-JD students will be notified by e-mail on Wednesday, May 3, 2017, whether or not they have been accepted into a clinic.
+JD students will be notified by e-mail on Wednesday, May 2, 2018, whether or not they have been accepted into a clinic.
 Students who are accepted will receive only one offer email - for the highest-preferred clinic to which they were accepted.
+All offers for Fall and Spring clinics are made at the same time.